DengKaiCQ/VGGT-Long/README.md

 `[TO BE DONE]` We are working on a feature, that is, using sparse points instead of dense points for chunk align.
 This way, we can achieve a way more faster alignment speed and skip DISK I/O when chunk aligning.

 `[24 Nov 2025]` We accelerated the alignment process on GPU using `Triton`, resulting in a significant improvement in algorithm speed.
 On the `Seq.
 08` (4071 frames), the new acceleration method achieved an average alignment speed of `0.009s/iter`, with a total runtime of `9 min 55 sec` (including warm-up, model loading, prediction, alignment, loop closure, disk I/O, and ply result saving).
-In comparison, the `numba` based method had an average alignment speed of `0.185s/iter` with a total runtime of `23 min 14 sec` (These results were tested on `A100 80 GiB` cluster).
+In comparison, the `numba` based method had an average alignment speed of `0.183s/iter` with a total runtime of `23 min 14 sec` (These results were tested on `A100 80 GiB` cluster).
+These updates will be synchronized to Pi-Long and DA3-Long.

 `[16 Nov 2025]` We have updated `Scale+SE(3)` alignment.
 This alignment first estimates the scale at the depth level using RANSAC, then performs alignment using `SE(3)`.
 Since `SIM(3)` has relatively high degrees of freedom (7DoF), the scale calculated through alignment is primarily influenced by the estimated `R` and `t`.
 The `Scale+SE(3)` method reduces the degrees of freedom (1DoF + 6DoF) to achieve better alignment.
 Thanks to [@haotongl](https://github.com/haotongl) for providing this idea.
 We will include a complementary experiment in Arxiv v2 to test different alignment methods (including quantitative tests on Pi-Long and DA3-Long).